 In most cases, this will be a guitar you particularly like the look of and want to create something similar.
 Find a guitar image online with a finish you particularly like, print it out and reference it often.

 When audio engineers first start out they are told to use a reference point in the form of a studio recording to get an impression of how the guitars should sound, this is exactly the same principle.

 How good can a kit guitar sound?

-It’s defined firstly be the components you use and secondly the workmanship that goes into putting it all together.
+It’s defined firstly by the components you use and secondly the workmanship that goes into putting it all together.
 There are some very good kit guitars available and some lesser quality guitar kits.
-There is a lot of debate about timber and while it’s true most cheaper guitar kits are made from basswood, popular manufacturers such as Ibanez regularly use basswood in some of their guitars.
+There is a lot of debate about timber and while it’s true most cheaper guitar kits are made from basswood, popular manufacturers such as Ibanez regularly use basswood in some of their guitars as well.
 It’s not black and white when it comes to timber and you need to take into consideration how thick your finish is and how well prepared the timber is.

 Where should I work on the guitar